franc703/power_analysis/README.md

 ## Contributing 🤝

 Contributions to `power-analysis` are welcome!
-If you find a bug or would like to suggest a new feature, please open an issue on GitHub.
+If you find a bug or would like to suggest a new feature, please open an issue on GitHub, thank you.

 ## License 📜